Reconstructive Dentistry In Milwaukee, WI

 Your oral health is complex.
 It requires healthy gums, teeth, muscles and joints and if any one of those is not ideal it can lead to pain or breakdown of the chewing system.
 By visiting Hampton Dental Associates we have your oral health as our number one concern.
 We will make sure that your soft and hard tissues are in optimal shape and if not we will make suggestions to get you smiling and eating your favorite foods.

 If you have pain, the time to go to the dentist is now!
 We can help with the smallest of problems from a cracked tooth to a cavity before a tooth is lost.
 By performing minimally invasive dentistry and diagnosis at the right time we can save your teeth.
 If we must lose a tooth we can perform bone grafting so implant placement is easier and less costly.
 Earlier is better.
 Any problem that you have should be addressed as soon as it is found.
-Missing teeth can result in bone loss which can be difficult to rebuild so early discussions with Dr. Rick and Dr. Ariel can save you from more complicated dentistry later.
+Missing teeth can result in bone loss which can be difficult to rebuild so early discussions with Dr. Rick can save you from more complicated dentistry later.

 Bone Loss